allefeld/atom-pandoc-pdf/README.md

 If the input format is Pandoc's Markdown, using the [language-markdown](https://atom.io/packages/language-markdown) package with a supported syntax theme is recommended for writing, but this does not affect the functionality of Pandoc/PDF.

+## Settings

+Pandoc/PDF has settings to choose the PDF engine, Pandoc template and defaults file, and configure input file extensions.
+For a detailed explanation, see the settings dialog after installation.

 ## Toolbar buttons

 The toolbar contains the following buttons: